mrocklin/mrocklin.github.io/usage-based-pricing.md

     with cloud cost, but rather human acceleration.

-After seeing the $100,000 -> $5,000 transition a few times and cursing the efficiency of our product we started rethinking how we price.
+After seeing the $100,000 -> $5,000 transition a few times and cursing the efficiency of our product we started rethinking how we price the product.

 So let's look at some possible new solutions.
 Before that though, let's talk briefly about what we sell.